bharathprasannayv/codingTest/README.md

 Steps to execute Question1.java

-1. Right click the program and run as java program
+1. Right click the project and run as spring boot application and choose PickYourTrailApplication program
-2. Then enter movie name in console then click enter
+2. Then open rest Client and paste this url -> http://localhost:9999/pickYourTrail/getMovieTitles?name=spiderman
+3. Request type is GET.
+2. Then send request
 3. The you will see list of movie name in ascending order

 Sample Input: spiderman
 ===========================
 Sample Output:
 Amazing Spiderman Syndrome
-Fighting, Flying and Driving: The Stunts of
-Spiderman 3
-Hollywood's Master Storytellers: Spiderman Live Italian Spiderman
+Fighting, Flying and Driving: The Stunts of Spiderman 3 Hollywood's Master Storytellers: Spiderman Live Italian Spiderman
 Spiderman